 You can now select an existing supplier to tag this transaction to, or you can create a new one by just typing in the name.

-Now simply enter a description for this item, define a category and enter any VAT that should be applied (if applicable):
+Now simply enter a description for this item, define a category, enter any project tags (if applicable), and enter any VAT that should be applied (if applicable):

 You have now successfully tagged a transaction, it should now be green and marked as Tagged.